Pantothenic acid and biotinPantothenic acid; Pantethine; Vitamin B5; Vitamin B7

 - 19 and older: 30* mcg/day (including women who are pregnant)

 - Lactating women: 35* mcg/day

 *Adequate Intake (AI)

 The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods.

-Specific recommendations depend on age, gender, and other factors (such as pregnancy).
+Specific recommendations depend on age, sex, and other factors (such as pregnancy).
 Women who are pregnant or breastfeeding need higher amounts.
 Ask your health care provider which amount is best for you.

 Markell M, Siddiqi HA.
 Vitamins and trace elements.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 27.